AstraZeneca-NGS/VarDictJava/Readme.md

 - `-j CRISPR_filtering_bp`
     In CRISPR mode, the minimum amount in bp that a read needs to overlap with cutting site.
 If a read does not meet the criteria, it will not be used for variant calling, since it is likely just a partially amplified PCR.
 Default: not set, or no filtering
+- `--nmfreq`
+    The variant frequency threshold to determine variant as good in case of non-monomer MSI.
+Default: 0.1
+- `--mfreq`
+    The variant frequency threshold to determine variant as good in case of monomer MSI.
+Default: 0.25
 ## Output columns
 ### Simple mode:
 1. Sample - sample name